-During the program, students will enroll in a number of courses that will provide foundational information and concepts used in the profession.
-As students progress, they will begin to accumulate information that is critical to the practice of respiratory care.
+Courses are designed to provide foundational information and concepts used in the profession.
+As students progress, they accumulate information that is critical to the practice of respiratory care.
 The faculty has developed the following policies in an effort to ensure students understand and retain the basic principles necessary for safe and competent clinical practice and for successful completion of credentialing examination:

-- 1. Each Respiratory Care course is designed to be cumulative.
+1. Each Respiratory Care course is designed to be cumulative.
 Within a course, prior test materials may provide subsequent examination material.
 As students advance to higher level courses, the faculty presume a thorough understanding of basic concepts taught in previous courses.
-Thus, these concepts will be tested again during higher level courses. - 2.
-The ADA/Disability Services office serves as the central point of contact for students with disabilities and evaluates all requests for academic adjustments and accommodations necessary for equal access to coursework, facilities, programs, and extra-curricular activities.
+Thus, these concepts will be tested again during higher level courses.

+2. The ADA/Disability Services office serves as the central point of contact for students with disabilities and evaluates all requests for academic adjustments and accommodations necessary for equal access to coursework, facilities, programs, and extra-curricular activities.
 Information can be found at: